 <sslprofile name="Clients" provider="openssl" cafile="ca.pem" certfile="cert.pem" crlfile="" ciphers="DEFAULT" compression="no" dhfile="dhparams.pem" ecdhcurve="prime256v1" hash="sha256" keyfile="key.pem" renegotiation="no" requestclientcert="yes" tlsv1="no" tlsv11="no" tlsv12="yes">

-If you are using a CA-provided certificate and key you will also need to provide a DH parameters file.
+If you are using a version of OpenSSL older than 3.0 you will also need to provide a DH parameters file.
 This file can be generated using

 openssl dhparam -out dhparams.pem 2048 and then be placed in your config directory.

 Mozilla publish documentation on how to configure server-side TLS which can be used for selecting a secure OpenSSL configuration.
 We recommend using the intermediate profile to allow compatibility with as many clients as possible whilst maintaining a decent level of security.

 If you are having trouble getting InspIRCd to read your .pem files then check that it has read access to the full path up to the location of them.
 If you are using a system that uses AppArmor you may need to edit the AppArmor profile to allow InspIRCd to read them too.